ResearchSoftwareInstitute/xDCIShare/README.md

     --add-repo \
     https://download.docker.com/linux/centos/docker-ce.repo

+# Jenkins needs java installed for to use a server as a node, and to build
+# htpasswd in a reliable way, htpasswd command is needed:
-sudo yum install java-1.8.0-openjdk docker-ce
+sudo yum install java-1.8.0-openjdk docker-ce httpd-tools

 # Install docker-compose
 # https://docs.docker.com/compose/install/#install-compose